kitschpatrol/yanki-obsidian/README.md

 If the prompt or response has multiple lines, only the first line of text is considered.

 The file renaming pass runs as part of every sync to Anki, and only affects notes inside a [watched folder](#watched-folder-list).
 Even if the Anki application is closed, attempting a sync will still update the local flashcard note file names, and modifying the content of a watched flashcard note will update its title immediately.
+Any links to your flashcard notes will auto-update to reflect the change.
+(You may be prompted to approve this depending on your Obsidian settings.)

-There are some great community plugins dedicated to content-driven file naming, like Rey Christian's [Auto Filename](https://github.com/rcsaquino/obsidian-auto-filename) plugin, but this feature is built into Yanki since the renaming process can be more precise when the structure of flashcard notes is understood.
+There are community plugins dedicated to content-driven file naming, but this feature is built into Yanki since the renaming process can be more precise when the structure of flashcard notes is understood.

 _Default: Off_